Retropex/custom-ocean.xyz-dashboard/README.md

 ## Easter Egg

-Activate the Konami Code (⇡ ⇡ ⇣ ⇣ ◀ ▶ ◀ ▶ b a) on any page to reveal a brief
+Activate the Konami Code (⇡ ⇡ ⇣ ⇣ ◀ ▶ ◀ ▶ b a) on any page to toggle the emoji
-deep sea surprise complete with random fun facts!
+easter egg.
+Each theme now pulls from over a dozen unique quotes, with the Bitcoin set featuring lines from Satoshi Nakamoto and Hal Finney.
+The transition message adapts to Bitcoin, DeepSea or the secret Matrix mode accordingly.

 ## Debug Logging